Exhibitor Rules & Regulations

 Power Hours are times dedicated to visiting exhibitors and participating in product launches, equipment demonstrations, and Technology Spotlights.

-*Any exhibitor that dismantles (tear down) prior to 3:30 p.m. on Wednesday, October 1, will be penalized with the reduction of 5 priority points.
+*Any exhibitor that dismantles (tear down or abandon the booth) prior to 3:30 p.m. on Wednesday, September 30, will be penalized with the reduction of 5 priority points.

 Booth Personnel, with an Exhibitor badge, are permitted to enter the exhibit hall at 7:00 a.m. each show day.
 Expo Only badges are not permitted in the exhibit hall during set up, tear down, or early entry hours.